 '''

 map( print, module() export a, b, c; end module );

-module() export a, b, c; end module (8.46)
+module() export a, b, c; end module (8.47)

 '''

 Modules also follow last name evaluation rules.
-For more information on last name evaluation rules, refer to the last_name_eval help page.
+For more information on last name evaluation rules, refer to the last name eval help page.

 '''

 m := module() end module:

 m;

 type( m, 'last_name_eval' );

 m

-true (8.47)
+true (8.48)

 '''

 Although the type module is a surface type, which checks information at the top level of your code, it acts also as a structured type.
 Parameters passed as arguments to the unevaluated name module are interpreted as export names.
-For example, the module has the structured module type 'module'(a, b):
+For example, the module because any module that exports symbols a and b is a module that exports the symbol a.